10 years ago I was compelled to write the following story after a mystical experience, something I believe what all religions are written about…

 To help facillitate this rewiring of my nervous system, I’ll stay in savasana for about 20-30 minutes.
 Some days I can only fit in 10 minutes.
 Today, I shocked myself because it ended up being 40 minutes.
 I want to keep pushing the time as I feel there is something to this meditative pose.
 I know some stay in it for 2 hours.
 I can only imagine what happens there.

 I found this pose to be most beneficial after a yoga practice, because your body is wrung out and you can forget about your body a little easier that way.
-But if you are not ready to do yoga yet, just lie on your back, on the floor, spine aligned, legs spread about hip width apart, let your feet relax, lay your arms alongside your body, relaxed… and just breath in.
+But if you are not ready to do yoga yet, just lie on your back, on the floor, spine aligned, legs spread about hip width apart, let your feet relax, lay your arms alongside your body, relaxed… and just breathe in.
 Feel free to add a rolled blanket under your knees to allow your lower back to relax.

 The first breath is always nice because you really focus on it, like ::siiiiigggghhhhhh::.
 Allow your breath to relax all parts of your body.
 As you continue to breathe though… that’s where the thoughts come in.
 This is where people get discouraged and say, I don’t want to meditate, I can’t quiet my mind.
 Yeah, it ain’t easy.
 It’s not like a switch, especially with the society we have today we are constantly stimulating our minds.
 But all great meditators will say… just let the thoughts pass.
 Acknowledge them, don’t fight them, and then they fade.
 The first handful of times you meditate, this will be your task.
 I find that focusing on the breath, and the rising from solar plexus to skin, with the yellow ball of energy is a good place to start.